Parent’s Guide to Discipline and Appeals

 • Dispense the disciplinary action up to and including a 2 game suspension

-• Direct the issue to the D&A or Risk Management & Safety for action
+• Direct the issue to the Coordinator Risk Safety & Conduct Management

 Non-player Discipline